azerty9971/xtend_tuya/README.md

 If after adding this integration you still have entities which are missing, you can try inserting your Tuya Cloud credentials (_XT+Cloud_ in the table above).
 The full procedure is described [here](./docs/cloud_credentials.md).

 After that, if you are still missing some entities, you can perform the [following procedure](./docs/enable_all_dpcodes.md)

+## Want to discuss?

+Feel free to come and say hi on the Discord server at: https://discord.gg/g3SMpJWM